IntelliJ Platform Plugin SDK Help

 Custom Plugin Repository

-If you intend to use a plugin repository other than the JetBrains Marketplace, you will need to:
+To use a plugin repository other than the JetBrains Marketplace, perform the following steps:

-1. Create and maintain an updatePlugins.xml* file on the HTTPS web server you are using for your custom repository.
-This file describes all the plugins available in your custom repository and each plugin's download URL.
+1. Create and maintain an updatePlugins.xml1 file on the HTTPS web server used for the custom repository.
+This file describes all the plugins available in the custom repository and each plugin's download URL.

-2. Upload your plugin JAR/ZIP file to an HTTPS web server.
-This can be the same web server you are using for the custom repository or a different HTTPS web server.
+2. Upload the plugin distribution JAR/ZIP file to an HTTPS web server.
+This can be the same web server used for the custom repository or a different HTTPS web server.

 3. Add the URL for the custom repository to the JetBrains IDE Repository Settings.

-* The updatePlugin.xml file name is not fixed and can be different.
+1 The updatePlugin.xml filename is not fixed and can be different.

 To avoid collisions between private plugins and those hosted on JetBrains Marketplace, an organization can reserve plugin IDs.